totallynotdavid/image-generation/readme.md

 The package is a good fit for:

-- Social media or chat bots that need consistent image effects
+- Social media or chat bots that need consistent image effects.
-- Messaging applications that add image filters or overlays
+- Messaging applications that add image filters or overlays.

 ## Available transformations